lk-geimfari/mimesis/docs/schema.rst

     >>> from mimesis import Field, Locale
     >>> field = Field(locale=Locale.EN)

-Then, you can use its instance as an entry point to access all the methods of the available providers:
+You can then use this instance as an entry point to access all methods of the available providers:

 .. code:: python